How to open a bank account in the US without address proof?

 Monese isn’t a bank, but it’s licensed as an electronic money institution in the UK and is as safe as a bank for the services it offers.
 You can get personal or business accounts, which come with linked cards for withdrawals and spending.
 Accounts range from free to premium products which attract a monthly fee.

 In most cases, if you’re opening an account with a UK bank or specialist provider, you’ll only be able to hold a GBP account.
 An alternative to help you while living between the US and UK is to look at a multi-currency account with a provider like Wise.
-Wise is not a bank, it’s a financial technology company which is licensed and regulated by the FCA in the UK.
+Wise is not a bank, but a Money Services Business (MSB) provider and a smart alternative to banks.

-Personal Wise accounts are free to open, and can hold and exchange 50+ currencies, spend with the linked Wise international card in over 170 countries, send payments to 80+ countries, and receive local bank account details in 10 currencies.
-There’s no minimum balance, no monthly fee¹⁷, and currency exchange uses the real mid-market exchange rate.
+Personal Wise accounts are free to open, and can hold and exchange 40+ currencies, spend with the linked Wise international card in over 150 countries, send payments to 40+ currencies, and receive local bank account details in 9 global currencies.
+There’s no minimum balance, no monthly fee¹⁷, and currency exchange uses the mid-market exchange rate.

 You can get a basic current account at no monthly cost from most high street banks.
 This should be more than enough for your everyday banking needs.